AlexxIT/SonoffLAN/README.md

     custom_components.sonoff: debug
 ```

-Only devices with firmware 3 and higher are supported.

 All unknown devices with command `switch` support will be added as `switch`.

 All other unknown devices will be added as `binary_sensor` (always `off`).
 The full state of the device is displayed in its attributes.